 Psychological symptoms of withdrawal vary.
 However, many people commonly go through anxiety and depression.
 Anxiety levels increase while you cognitively try to return to equilibrium.
 Depression occurs because your brain has trouble creating dopamine on its own.

 Other psychological symptoms can include:

-If you’re coming down from an upper like meth, cocaine or narcotic stimulant medications, physical symptoms will affect you most.
+If you’re coming down from an upper like meth, cocaine, or narcotic stimulant medications, physical symptoms will affect you most.
 When detoxing from heroin, prescription painkillers, and alcohol you’ll also primarily experience physical symptoms.
+Some withdrawal symptoms, like seizures or delirium tremens (for alcoholics), can be fatal if left untreated.
 These symptoms are different for everyone, but the most common ones include nausea, body tremors, and flu-like symptoms.

 Additionally, when detoxing from opiates and alcohol, there are medications that can help.
 These help you by tricking your brain into thinking it’s still using.
 Fortunately, they aren’t permanent replacement medications, so a medical professional helps taper you off.

 San Antonio Recovery Center offers more than a heroin rehab program in San Antonio, Texas.
 We can guide you through the harrowing detoxification process involving any substance.
 Once you detox, we’ll help you easily transition to further levels of care.
 The comprehensive care we provide includes:

 contact us now!